rarelyprolific/neokortexcouk/README.md

 # neokortexcouk

-This is the website for the neokortex team in the demoscene.
+The website for the neokortex team in the demoscene.

 It is hosted at <https://www.neokortex.co.uk>.